GIScience/ors-netascore-workshop-agile-24/openrouteservice/02_how.md

 In the [openrouteservice documentation](https://giscience.github.io/openrouteservice/) you will find a detailed information on how to **set up openrouteservice** on your own machine.

+### ... via Libraries and Plugins
+There are many libraries and plugins available for communicating with openrouteservice that make it easy for you to integrate calls to openrouteservice in your own code and analysis.

+* JavaScript -
+* R
+* Python
+* QGIS - Using the ors tools plugin available from the standard QGIS plugin repo

 `````{admonition} See also
 :class: tip